 Taxes and service charges are imminent in most cases.
 At first glance, these additional costs can put most people off.
 As a foreigner, they may even feel like a strange concept to you.
 But these are the necessary evils you will have to go through when purchasing a property in Malaysia.

 The government acknowledges the higher property prices and costs that foreigners are expected to bear.
 In light of that, they’ve made housing loans accessible to foreigners to help ease their financial burdens too.

-Foreigners attempting to apply for a housing loan in Malaysia will find that they have a solid number of options to pick from.
+Foreigners attempting to apply for a housing loan in Malaysia will find that they have a solid number of options to pick from .
 Generally, these loans can be applied through international banks or onshore banks unless stated otherwise.
+You could also check Malaysian banks that have been listed and approved by Malaysian government.
 Additionally, you should take note of the Margin of Finance, or MoF that is set for foreigners.

 Apart from that, holding a MM2H visa means most banks are more inclined to greenlight your loan request too, as it serves as a form of reassurance and validity for them.

 Meanwhile, the terms and conditions to applying for a housing loan are as follows:

 Ensure tenure is no more than 30 years

 Applicant must clear off the loan by no later than 70 years of age

 As far as the variety of housing loans go, you will have access to Islamic or Shariah-compliant loans too, especially for foreigners hailing from Islamic countries.
 If you are not a MM2H visa holder, securing a housing loan may prove to be a bit of a challenge for you, and in most cases, banks will typically recommend getting a loan from your home country to pay off your housing loans in Malaysia instead.